 So… should you go to Papua New Guinea?
 Well, the fact that you are reading this would indicate that two weeks at a beach resort somewhere is probably not your cup of tea.
 So the short answer (in my opinion…) is yes you should.

-Is It Safe To Go To Papua New Guinea – Port Moresby
+Is It Safe To Go To PNG – Port Moresby

 Papua New Guinea’s capital Port Moresby is the only international gateway in to the country.
 It is also regarded as the most dangerous place in the country.
 Although Lae and Mt Hagen have poor reputations too.